django-cms/djangocms-frontend/docs/source/how-to/extend-frontend-plugins.rst

 ``djangocms-frontend`` tries to autodiscover them by looking for these mixins in two places:

 #.
-In a custom theme module.
+In a custom theme app.
 Its name is specified by the setting
    ``DJANGOCMS_FRONTEND_THEME`` and defaults to ``theme``.
    For a theme app called ``theme`` and the bootstrap5 framework djangocms-frontend would look for the class mixins in ``theme.frameworks.bootstrap5.py``.

    .. note::

-      Make sure, you make the necessary changes in your settings.py file: your ``theme`` app should be added to the list of ``INSTALLED_APPS``, plus pointed to by the ``DJANGOCMS_FRONTEND_THEME`` setting::
+      Make sure to include your custom theme app in your project setting's ``INSTALLED_APPS``, plus pointed to by the ``DJANGOCMS_FRONTEND_THEME`` setting::

          INSTALLED_APPS = [
              ...,
-             'theme',
-             ...
+             'theme',  # Needs to be included to make custom theme templates available ...
          ]
          DJANGOCMS_FRONTEND_THEME = "theme"  # Change if necessary